anthonysomerset/Finger-Puppet/README.md

 ```

 Any dependency you bundle will automatically be added to the load path when you
-run `rump go`.
+run `finger-puppet go`.

-Developing + Testing Rump
+Developing + Testing finger-puppet
 -------------------------

 Check out the repository, and run `bundle install` to suck down all the
 required development dependencies.

-There's a suite of Cucumber tests to fully exercise Rump in `features/`:
+There's a suite of Cucumber tests to fully exercise finger-puppet in `features/`:

     $ cucumber features/